-Map 4 identifies the views and vistas that have been identified as being particularly important to the area and should be conserved.
+Map 4 (a&b) identify the views and vistas that have been identified as being particularly important to the area and should be conserved.

-Map 4: Important views and vistas in Broadstairs & St. Peter's
+Map 4a : Important views and vistas in Broadstairs & St. Peter's (North)

 Policy BSP2: Important Views and Vistas